ericabouaf/aws-swf-toolkit/README.md

 * Activity-Type-Configuration-Details when registering a new ActivityType ( using activityTypeOptions.json, if exists )

 * options for default workflow parameters (workflowOptions.json, if exists) => no need to set them in start_childworkflow

-* swf-toolkit : start n swf-decider processes and n swf-activity processes from the current folder (default directories: activities/ & workflows/)

-* swf-activity-test: creates a workflow which can execute any activity given a file

 ## Documentation